Guide to Keycap Types: Materials, Profiles, and More

 So let’s take a look through these best keycap materials to find out which one is the most suitable for yourself.

-Types of keycap profiles
+Types of Keycap Profiles

 Sculpted Profile